yuanqing/create-figma-plugin/docs/utilities.md

 ### getDocumentUseCount( [, key])

-Returns the plugin’s use count for the current document.
+Returns the plugin’s use count for the current document. `key` defaults to `'documentUseCount'`.

 ***Parameters***